 What kind of preventive care should you get?

-What should you do to make it easier for you to follow recommended services?
+What should you do to make it easier?

 As with many things in life, most of us don’t like to do things that are scary, painful or too difficult.
 But this is an area where you might have to push yourself outside of your comfort zone.